Merkel aide says border closures unavoidable if infections not curbed

-BERLIN, Jan 21 (Reuters) - Germany may need to close borders to neighbouring countries if they do not act to curb coronavirus infections, Merkel’s chief of staff said on Thursday.
+BERLIN (Reuters) - Germany may need to close borders to neighboring countries if they do not act to curb coronavirus infections, Merkel’s chief of staff said on Thursday.

 Helge Braun told ARD television it was important to get infection levels under control so that countries could protect themselves from new, more transmissible strains of the virus.